jdel-18/admin_dashboard/PROPOSAL.md

 - Clone our repo to your computer

-- To install dependencies, run `npm install` in the root directory then type `npm run dev` to start the server.
+- To install dependencies, run `npm i --legacy-peer-deps` in the root directory then type `npm start` to start the server.

 - Or here is the link to our deployed heroku app: {LINK HERE}